Program Coordinator, Alice Paul Center and Gender, Sexuality and Women's Studies Program

 345 Fisher Bennett Hall

-Shana Bahemat (she/her or they/them) is a multi-disciplinary creative based in Philadelphia.
-Her work explores intergenerational trauma and its affects on our bodies and memories in the diaspora by utilizing creative writing and archiving as a tool to document her experiences and the stories of her ancestors.
+Shana Bahemat (she/her or they/them) is a multi-disciplinary artist based on the unceded ancestral land of Lenni-Lenape, also known as Philadelphia, Pennsylvania.
+Her work explores intergenerational trauma and its affects on bodies and memories in the diaspora by utilizing creative writing and archiving as a tool to document her experiences and the stories of her ancestors.

-Shana holds a Bachelors in Intercultural Communication and a Masters in Women's & Gender Studies from DePaul University.
-In her role as a Program Coordinator for the Gender, Sexuality & Women’s Studies Program at the University of Pennsylvania, she works to integrate academic discourse and community oriented activism through program design.
+Shana holds a Bachelors in Intercultural Communications and a Masters in Women's & Gender Studies.
+In her role as Program Coordinator for the Gender, Sexuality & Women’s Studies Program at the University of Pennsylvania, she works to integrate academic discourse and community oriented activism through program design.

-In her personal and professional life, Shana prioritizes creative approaches to the politics of food and culture through the frameworks of women of color feminisms, queer politics, Iranian feminisms.
+In their personal and professional life, Shana prioritizes creative approaches to the politics of food, culture and her family history through the frameworks of women of color feminisms, queer studies, and Iranian feminisms.